PowerShell vs. CMD: Choosing theRight Tool for Every Task

 - Many older applications and scripts are designed for CMD.

-- Unlike Windows PowerShell vs Command Prompt, CMD is regularly required when running with legacy batch documents (.Bat).
+- Unlike Windows PowerShell vs Command Prompt, CMD is regularly required when running with legacy batch files (.Bat).

 - Many older applications and scripts are designed for CMD.